-- (3) Compilation and submittal of record.
+- (1) Submittal of appeal.
+The applicant shall submit a written appeal to the town clerk within 30 days of the date of the administrative decision being appealed, except that an appeal of an interpretation issued under the authority of this chapter may be appealed at any time without limitation. - (2) Notification of appeal.
+The town clerk shall provide a duplicate copy of the appeal to the zoning board of appeals and the zoning administrator. - (3) Compilation and submittal of record.
 The zoning administrator shall compile a complete and accurate record relating to the action being appealed and transmit it to the zoning board of appeals in a timely manner. - (4) Special notice.
 The chairperson of the zoning board of appeals shall give notice for the public hearing to the parties in interest, including the applicant and the zoning administrator. - (5) General notice.
-The chairperson of the zoning board of appeals shall provide a class 2 public notice and meeting agenda notice consistent with division 2 of article 5. - (6) Public hearing.
-Allowing for proper notice, the zoning board of appeals shall conduct a public hearing consistent with division 3 of article 5.
-Prior to the close of the public hearing, the applicant or the zoning board of appeals may request a continuance consistent with division 3 of article 5. - (7) Decision.
+The chairperson of the zoning board of appeals shall provide a class 2 public notice and meeting agenda notice consistent with Division 2 of Article 5. - (6) Public hearing.
+Allowing for proper notice, the zoning board of appeals shall conduct a public hearing consistent with division 3 of Article 5.
+Prior to the close of the public hearing, the applicant or the zoning board of appeals may request a continuance consistent with division 3 of Article 5. - (7) Decision.
 After the public hearing has been closed, the zoning board of appeals shall make a decision to affirm the zoning administrator's decision, set aside the decision, or modify the decision.
 The zoning board of appeals may render its decision at the same meeting the matter was initially considered or at a subsequent meeting, but no later than 40 days after the date of the initial meeting unless the applicant agrees to an extension of a specified duration. - (8) Notification of decision.
-Within a reasonable time following the zoning board of appeal's decision, the clerk shall mail the decision notice to the applicant by regular mail and provide a duplicate copy of the same to the zoning administrator and the plan commission. - (9) Public record copy.
+Within a reasonable time following the zoning board of appeal's decision, the clerk shall send the decision notice to the applicant by regular mail or email and provide a duplicate copy of the same to the zoning administrator and the plan commission. - (9) Public record copy.
 A duplicate copy of the decision notice shall be retained as a public record.

-- (A) Generally.
-The zoning board of appeals shall determine if the zoning administrator made an error in judgment as applied to the instance being appealed. - (B) Historic property.
+(A) Generally.
+The zoning board of appeals shall determine if the zoning administrator made an error in judgment as applied to the instance being appealed.

+(B) Historic property.
 In an action involving a historic property, as defined in s.
 44.31(3), Wis.
 Stats., the zoning board of appeals shall consider any suggested alternatives or recommendations submitted by the landmarks commission, if one has been established, or the plan commission.